 Protection and recovery of corporate data on lost/stolen devices with remote wipe-off

-IT teams should be able to configure security policies and business apps on devices in bulk, without having to physically handle them.
-This is especially critical for an enterprise having a workforce located at several geographic locations
+IT teams should be able to configure security policies and business apps on mobile devices in bulk, without having to physically handle them.
+This is especially critical for an enterprise having a workforce located at several geographic locations.

 An MDM software should give total control of the device to the IT.
 The IT teams should be able to lock down devices like kiosks, digital signage by configuring minuscule features of the device- from branding to hardware.
-IT administrators should be able to configure settings such as network, sharing and media on managed devices.
+IT administrators should be able to configure settings such as network, sharing, and media on managed mobile devices.

-An MDM solution should explicitly help in-app management- IT should be able to publish or block apps, update apps remotely and also push enterprise apps privately on managed devices.
+An MDM solution should explicitly help in-app management – IT should be able to publish or block apps, update apps remotely.
+Also, allow pushing enterprise apps privately on managed mobile devices.

-Controlling browsing, allowing or disallowing websites, and publishing content and resources on managed devices is crucial for equipping the devices for work while maintaining data costs on devices.
+Controlling browsing, allowing or disallowing websites, and publishing content and resources on managed mobile devices is crucial for equipping the devices for work while maintaining data costs on mobile devices.
 An MDM solution should be able to drive content management for the enterprise, irrespective of deployment type.
 When the devices are deployed like kiosks or digital signage, IT admins should be able to configure versatile content on the device, remotely.

 Not enough can be stressed on how your MDM software should be robust enough to secure mobile devices from unauthorized access and misuse.
 An ideal MDM solution should allow crucial configurations like remote locking, remote wipe-off, selective remote wipe-off (in case of BYOD deployment), factory reset protection, and jailbreak detection.

 6. Troubleshooting & Inventory Management

 Mobility increases employee productivity, but it should not burden the company IT with added labor of monitoring and managing the mobile devices deployed for work.
-A strong mobile device management software should provision device issue detection and troubleshooting by providing a 360-degree overview of the entire device inventory.
+A strong MDM software should provision device issue detection and troubleshooting by providing a 360-degree overview of the entire device inventory.
 This will also help the IT to carry out data-driven compliance checks as well as automate regular tasks, reducing manual effort and increasing IT productivity.